Gresham's School: Out of school activities

-There is a school orchestra, a school choir, a Duke of Edinburgh's Award Scheme (more than five hundred Gold Awards have been achieved since its inception in 1972), and a large number of school clubs, such as the Debating Society, the German Society, The Auden Society, the Hodgkin Society, the Skiouros Society, and the Chess Club.
+There is a school orchestra, a school choir, a Duke of Edinburgh's Award Scheme and a number of school clubs.

 North Norfolk Divers, a branch of the British Sub-Aqua Club, is based at the school.

 A school play is produced at the end of every Summer Term, and each house also puts on a performance through House Entertains once a year.
-There are also many visits to concerts, plays, and other outside events.